Griffin's Foods: History

 After Griffin died in 1893, his sons J.H. and G.R.
-Griffin carried out the family business.
+Griffin carried on the family business.
 When in February 1895 a huge fire caused a new disaster, they formed a public company with a capital of £5,172.
 In search of further capital to expand the business, in 1897 a chocolate factory was acquired.
-Griffin's expanded, making army ration biscuits during World War II, those where the times of the biscuit industry as a provider of goods for war purposes that helped it become larger than any other industry in New Zealand.

 Griffin's opened a new factory in Lower Hutt in 1938, transferring its entire biscuit manufacturing operation there and leaving the Nelson factory entirely to confectionery manufacture.
-In 1959, Griffin acquired the Southern Cross Biscuit Factory, a rival company owned by the Dustin family.
+Griffin's made army ration biscuits during World War II.
+This period as a provider of goods for war purposes helped Griffin's to expand.
+In 1959, Griffin's acquired the Southern Cross Biscuit Factory, a rival company in Whanganui owned by the Dustin family.

-In 1962, Griffin was purchased by Nabisco.
-Griffin bought confectionery manufacturer Sweetacres in 1971.
-The company also added British Huntley & Palmers' crackers to its brand portfolio, and two years later Griffin acquired "Eta Foods" including its range of snacks and potato chips brands.
+In 1962, Griffin's was purchased by Nabisco.
+Griffin's bought confectionery manufacturer Sweetacres in 1971.
+The company also added British Huntley & Palmers' crackers to its brand portfolio, and two years later Griffin's acquired Eta Foods including its range of snacks and potato chips brands.
 The Nelson factory was closed by Nabisco in 1988, with the loss of 137 jobs, most of them women's.
 The former factory was then demolished.
-In 1989 Griffin's acquired biscuit company Hudsons, taking on the copyright for the famous Hudson's icon Cookie Bear.
+In 1989 Griffin's acquired biscuit company Hudson's, taking on the copyright for the famous Hudson's icon Cookie Bear.
 When Nabisco was effectively broken up, Griffin's was acquired by Britannia Foods in 1990, but in December of the same year Danone bought it from Britannia Foods.

 In 2006 Danone divested Griffin's to Pacific Equity Partners.
-One year later, Griffin's acquired the "Nice & Natural Wrapped Snacks" company to become the leader snack food manufacturer in New Zealand.
+One year later, Griffin's acquired the Nice & Natural Wrapped Snacks company to become the leading snack food manufacturer in New Zealand.

 The Lower Hutt plant closed in 2008 with the loss of 200 jobs, with all production transferred to the Auckland sites.
 In 2009 Griffin's moved the production of its cream filled biscuits, which account for 2.5% of production, to Fiji.

-In July 2014, Pacific Equity Partners divested of Griffin's Foods, selling the operations to Philippine company Universal Robina for NZ$700 million.
+In July 2014, Pacific Equity Partners divested itself of Griffin's Foods, selling the operations to Philippines company Universal Robina for NZ$700 million.
 In October 2015, Universal Robina announced they were expanding the Griffin's brand to the Southeast Asian market starting with the Philippines.

 In December 2019, Universal Robina and German company Intersnack formed Unisnack ANZ, a joint venture comprising Griffin's and Snack Brands Australia.
 Intersnack held a 40% stake in the consolidated business.
 In August 2021, Universal Robina exited the Australian and New Zealand market by selling its remaining 60% stake in Unisnack ANZ to Intersnack.